Steps to Automating Security in Kubernetes Pipelines

 As organizations increasingly adopt Kubernetes for their containerized applications, ensuring robust security measures becomes important.
-Automating security in Kubernetes pipelines not only reduces manual effort but also enhances the overall security posture of the deployments.
+Automating security in Kubernetes pipelines reduces manual effort and enhances the overall security posture of the deployments.
 In this article, we will explore ten steps to automate security in Kubernetes pipelines, empowering you to safeguard your applications effectively.

 Step 1: Implement Infrastructure as Code (IaC)